jeremiah-wa/spring-boot-s3-postgres-react/README.md

-### Demo Project
+### Full Stack Web Project

-This is a basic web app to aid in learning Java spring-boot
+This is my first attempt at a full stack Web project.
+In making this app I used a combination of the skills I have been learning including Spring-boot for the back-end and ReactJS for the front-end as well as Docker for hosting my Postgres database and AWS S3 buckets.